About Nevada Afterschool Network

 WE BELIEVE THAT

-- Parents and youth utilizing OST programming should have a voice in the development of these programs, thus creating a basis for learning leadership skills and providing an opportunity to provide important feedback regarding the success of these programs.
+• Parents and youth should have a voice in the development of OST programs, fostering leadership skills, and providing valuable feedback on program success.

-- OST program staff are the heart and soul of high-quality programming and should be supported with access to regular and meaningful professional development and networking opportunities to expand their knowledge, expertise and partnerships with other program staff across the State.
+• OST program staff are the heart and soul of high-quality programming and should have access to regular and meaningful professional development and networking opportunities to enhance their skills and partnerships across the State.

 Whats Next?